pyg-team/pytorch_geometric/docs/source/notes/create_gnn.rst

 * :meth:`torch_geometric.nn.MessagePassing.message`: Constructs messages to node :math:`i` in analogy to :math:`\phi` for each edge in :math:`(j,i) \in \mathcal{E}` if :obj:`flow="source_to_target"` and :math:`(i,j) \in \mathcal{E}` if :obj:`flow="target_to_source"`.
   Can take any argument which was initially passed to :meth:`propagate`.
   In addition, tensors passed to :meth:`propagate` can be mapped to the respective nodes :math:`i` and :math:`j` by appending :obj:`_i` or :obj:`_j` to the variable name, *.e.g.* :obj:`x_i` and :obj:`x_j`.
+  Note that we generally refer to :math:`i` as the central nodes that aggregates information, and refer to :math:`j` as the neighboring nodes, since this is the most common notation.
 * :meth:`torch_geometric.nn.MessagePassing.update`: Updates node embeddings in analogy to :math:`\gamma` for each node :math:`i \in \mathcal{V}`.
   Takes in the output of aggregation as first argument and any argument which was initially passed to :meth:`propagate`.